amoralesc/music-genre-classifier/genre-classifier-app/README.md

 ### Prerequisites

 - [Node.js](https://nodejs.org/en/) installed and the `node` and `npm` commands available in the terminal
-- The [genre predictor API](../genre-predictor-api/) must be already running locally.
+- The [genre classifier API](../genre-classifier-api/) must be already running locally.
 Check the running locally section of the project for more information.

 ### Running the project in dev mode